-It is ASDAN's expectation that any centre undertaking an ASDAN course will have a robust safeguarding policy and associated procedures in place.
+It is ASDAN's expectation that any centre undertaking an ASDAN course will have a robust safeguarding policy and associated procedures in place, which adhere to the required regulation relating to their centre type.
 This is made explicit in the Terms and Conditions, which also requires centres to agree that their policy will be made available to ASDAN on request.

-ASDAN Centres are required to nominate a Designated Safeguarding Officer.
+All ASDAN Centres are required to nominate a Designated Safeguarding Officer and ensure that this information is updated on the ASDAN website centre contacts page whenever a change to this role may occur.
 Any allegations or concerns will be referred to this person in the first instance.
 In the case that this person may be personally involved in the allegation, or that this information has not been provided or is out of date, the Head of the Centre will be contacted.